Cancer is a disease resulting from damage or changes to your genes. We each have about 24,000 genes.

 Since cancer is a disease of damaged genes; the next section reveals something rarely seen in cancer medicine before.

-Recharge, repair & rebuild your immune system…
+With cell-based immunotherapy you can recharge, repair & rebuild your immune system…

 For example; the genomic tests (we use in Australia) typically reveal a patient’s mutated or deleted DNA.
 As the pictures above indicate; damaged genes can be causes or drivers of their cancer.

 We have observed that cell-based immunotherapy (Japan) may help to normalise DNA homeostasis.
 This has been evidenced by continual monitoring and follow up of patients via genomic testing.